AivarasPet/LibraryProject/README.md

 assertTrue(passwordChecker.HasUppercaseLetters("egegezvg"));
 The test should return false, as argument does not contain UpperCase letters.
 There were other instances of something like this.

-There were also an instance where a service was supposed return a confirmation Strings on correct phone number.
-However, it is physically impossible to for these 2 tests to coexist as they confirm the same thing:
+There were also an instance where a service was supposed return a confirmation Strings on a correct phone number.
+However, it is physically impossible for these 2 tests to coexist as they confirm the same thing:
     @Test
     void TestOtherCountryNumberPrefixCorrect(){